jaxen-xpath/jaxen/README.md

 adapters that treat non-XML trees such as compiled Java byte code or Java beans as XML, thus enabling you to query these trees with XPath too.

-The current version is *1.2.0*.
-This release requires Java 1.4 or later.
+The current version is *2.0.0*.
+This release requires Java 1.5 or later.
+If you're still using Java 1.4 or earlier, try Jaxen 1.2.0.
 If you're still using Java 1.3 or earlier, try Jaxen 1.1.6.

 ## Adding Jaxen to your build